Own a local business? Here are 21 social media marketing tips for local businesses to raise awareness, branding, and

 #10.
 Send Place Tips to Walk-In Customers

 Facebook’s Place Tips are a great way for local businesses to target walk-in customers with marketing messages.
 How does it work?

 According to Facebook, Place Tips gathers useful information about a business or landmark – like posts from the business’ Page, upcoming events, and friends’ recommendations and check-ins – and shows it at the top of News Feed to in-store visitors.

 Businesses can write a customizable welcome note that appears at the top of the Place Tips feed and use it to promote items or share facts and tips about their establishment.

-The most reliable way for businesses to serve Place Tips is with a Facebook Bluetooth® beacon, which is a device businesses request from Facebook.
+The most reliable way for businesses to serve Place Tips is with a Facebook Bluetooth® beacon, which is a device that businesses request from Facebook.

 Beacons use Bluetooth to send a signal to the Facebook app on customers’ phones to show them the right Place Tips at the right place.
 Facebook is now providing free beacons to businesses in the US.